ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 Before we look at the different approaches for layer styling, here are some fundamental options which apply to each type.

 In the style panel the four most important options are `Fill Colour`, `Fill Style`, `Stroke Colour`, and `Stroke Style`.
-Setting the style for fill or stroke to `No pen` will result in the fill or stroke not shoring.
+Setting the style for fill or stroke to `No pen` will result in the fill or stroke not showing.
 This is a good way to only show borders on top of other layers.

 When working with colours in maps it's very important to be aware of both the aesthetic value of the colours and also how accessible they are.
 Colour schemes should be equally legible to colourblind and non-colourblind people. <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3" target="_blank">ColorBrewer</a> is a useful website which displays palettes based on different criteria, including suitability for colour-blindness.

-If we want to display some detail of layers below another but want both to be visible we can change a layer's transparency under `Layer rendering` in the Style panel.
+If we want to display some detail of layers below another but want both to be visible, we can change a layer's transparency under `Layer rendering` in the Style panel.
 This is useful when we want to further contextualise one layer against another such as placing boundaries on a street map.

 #### Single Symbol

 This is the default style for all layers.
-With single symbol styling, all features in that layer will have the same appearance e.g. all tree points will be the same size and colour.
+With single symbol styling, all features in that layer will have the same appearance for example, all tree points will be the same size and colour.
 This can be useful when we want to provide, for example, a background layer to provide some spatial reference.

 #### Graduated